milk-coffee/pyads/README.md

 ## Usage

-Run TwinCAT3 with a boolean variable 'test' is TRUE.
+Run TwinCAT3 with a boolean variable 'test' in MAIN.POU set as TRUE.

 ```python
 >>> import pyads